mishatsvelik/observable-jest-playground/README.md

-A typescript project integrating Observble notebook(s) for the puspose of ensuring their testability with the Jest unit testing framework
+A typescript project integrating Observble notebook(s) for the puspose of:
+> Ensuring their testability with the Jest unit testing framework.
+> Returning cell values without rendering into a real DOM.